neumino/neumino.github.io/movies.md

-### Yaksha: Ruthless Operations
+### Coast
-*Released on 2022-04-08, vote average 7.3*
+*Released on 2022-04-08, vote average 7*

-Nicknamed after a human-devouring spirit, the ruthless leader of an overseas black ops team takes up a dangerous mission in a city riddled with spies.
+Desperate to escape the trappings of her small coastal farming town, 16-year-old Abby falls for the lead singer of a touring rock band and must decide whether or not to leave her family and friends behind.
+With live music performances and an exciting ensemble cast, COAST is about female friendships, finding your truth, and letting the music take you home.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/G71-DM4X01A?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZMvyn-rRmxA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>